koriroys/pakyow-docs/docs/tools/_overview.md

 If environment is not specified, the `default_environment` defined in the application will be used.

-Once the REPL is started, you can execute Ruby code against your application (TODO reference testing).
+Once the REPL is started, you can execute Ruby code against your application.
 If a file is changed, the REPL can be reloaded, like so:

     irb:
     reload